zawlurnthan/Car_Price_Prediction/README.md

 Project is presented in the Flask web app.
 It has Index, Predict, Login and Logout page.

 https://car-price-prediction-wgu.herokuapp.com/
+The application is live on render.com now since Heroku no longer supports the free version.
+Here is the new address https://car-price-prediction-nbmj.onrender.com

 - get data from kaggle.com
 - clean data with NumPy and Pandas